Standing Working Group

 In addition to project research, the chief aim of the IRSCC is to clarify the potential for establishing an international research network that integrates scholars from the region, especially Iran, in international knowledge communication and production.

 Iran: Classical Music and Society

-A project by Dr. des.
+Supervised by: Dr. des.
 Kamyar Nematollahy, Musician and Ethnomusicologist from the University of Cologne.

 The project explores the reciprocal relationship between Iranian classical music and the socio-political circumstances of Iran during recent years.
 Accordingly, one of the central objectives of this project is to illustrate the dynamics of change in Iranian music in the context of the various socio-political factors such as the ideology of the state, self-reflection, collective identity, modernization and globalization.
 A further research theme is analyzing music’s various functions in constructing or imagining a collective identity in Iran.

 The following three articles will present the research results according to the mentioned domains of inquiry:

 1. “Iranian Classical Music, Virtual Space, Real Changes”